Floodwood Mountain is an excellent hike for the entire family. The terrain is moderate with a few steep sections.

 This hike is a great snowshoe trip for all ages with stamina more than skill.
 It is not recommended for skiing due to the steep terrain near the top.

 At the summit, it is a relaxing space, well-positioned for lovely vistas.
-A southern summit bit further on offers new angles which many prefer.
+A southern summit a bit farther on offers new angles which many prefer.

 Distance Round Trip: 4.2 miles

-At-large backcountry camping is also permitted throughout the Saranac Lakes Wild Forest, as long as all sites are more than 150 feet of water, roads, or trails unless otherwise posted.
+Floodwood Pond has sites for a beautiful backcountry camping experience.
+Many can only be reached by watercraft, but some in the nearby area are roadside.At-large backcountry camping is also permitted throughout the Saranac Lakes Wild Forest, as long as all sites are more than 150 feet of water, roads, or trails unless otherwise posted.